Joseph-Gonzalez70/Investigating-Novel-LMS-Solver-/README.md

 **File names:** AlgorithmImplement.ipynb

-*Contents:* These files contain the functions for the LMS-Coreset algorithm(algorithms 16, 1, 2, and 5).
+*Contents:* This files contain the functions for the LMS-Coreset algorithm(algorithms 16, 1, 2, and 5).
 The functions return the LMS coreset.

 ### 4. Report And Results: